argnsoccer/Nao-Dissertation/README.md

 # Nao-Dissertation
-Experiments in developing Learning for a NAO
+### Experiments in developing Learning for a NAO V5 | NAOQI OS - 2.1.4

 src: Experiment code and output